Rodney D. Lewis

-Rodney D. Lewis is a United States Air Force major general who serves as deputy director for force protection of the Joint Staff and the Joint Integrated Air and Missile Defense Organization.
-He most recently served as the Director of Strategy, Posture, and Assessments of the United States Air Force and, prior to that, was the Deputy Director for Operations (Operations Team One) of the Joint Staff.
+Rodney D. Lewis is a retired United States Air Force major general who last served as the deputy director for force protection of the Joint Staff and the Joint Integrated Air and Missile Defense Organization.
+He previously served as the Director of Strategy, Posture, and Assessments of the Air Force.

 Education

 1991 Bachelor of Science, Human Factors Engineering, U.S. Air Force Academy, Colorado Springs, Colo.

 1995 Master of Science, Systems Management, with honors, University of Southern California, Los Angeles, Calif.

 1995 Squadron Officer School, Maxwell Air Force Base, Ala.